10-5-pursuit/lab-github/questions.md

 3. **Can you explain the difference between 'git' and 'GitHub'?**

    \`\`\`
+   Git is a version control system that allows developers to track changes in their code.
+GitHub is a web-based hosting service for git repositories.
+In simple terms, you can use git without Github, but you cannot use GitHub without Git.
    \`\`\`

 4. **What is the significance of the 'README.md' file in a GitHub repository?**